ilya0x/ilya0x/README.md

 <br>

-- 🌐&nbsp;I used to be a web developer.
-I still am, but I used to be as well.
+- 👨‍💻&nbsp;I used to be a web developer.
+I still am, but I used to be as well. 😄
 - 💻&nbsp;Current obsession: coding, learning new languages, and updating repos
   <img src="images/github-15.png">
 - 🌱&nbsp;Learning everything about Machine Learning 🤯